 Even further away from the fat center are the super specific and rare things, which are “long tail keywords”.
-So this would be like, “why do you have to wear white when you practice Kundalini?”.
+So this would be like, “what is white tantra?” and “why do you have to wear white when you practice Kundalini?”
 It falls under “Kundalini Yoga” and even “Yoga”, but is a pretty specific question so it’s doubtful that all that many people are searching for that every month.

 And because there aren’t that many people searching for it, bigger sites with impressive marketing budgets won’t target it as aggressively…

 … giving you space to write some quality content on the topic and snag a number one position for that keyword.

 While it seems counterintuitive to put all of your digital marketing efforts into long tail keywords that a small percentage of the population is searching for, it might comfort you to know that these are the best converting website visitors.
 Meaning, they’re the most likely to pay for your services.